Below you'll find questions we've identified as the most frequently asked by email or in our discussion forum.

 Applying for a TFN online takes approximately 20 minutes.
 You will need to provide your passport or travel document number, a postal address in Australia (to which your TFN will be sent), your legal name and other names you use or have used, and contact details for yourself or your preferred contact person.
 Once you have applied, your TFN will be sent to you in the post and will take about 1 - 2 weeks to arrive.

-We don't pretend to have any personal experience with this, but visit Superannuitants residing in Australia and you should find the information you are looking for.
+We don't pretend to have any personal experience with this, but visit this page on Work and Income NZ and you should find the information you are looking for.